cloudmaven/documentation/pages/cc/cc_network.md

 ```
 Our ethernet cables connect to a port above the the lab table located in [etcetera]; label reads '321.3 V/1V/2'.
 Confirmed: Copper ports in lab desktops; may need to upgrade ethernet network cards to 10 gigabit capable.
 We
 will purchase 4 SATA3 SSDs.
-Our camera uses a data format parallelized to all 4 hard drives; so theoretical speed
+Our Hamamatsu camera writes in parallel to all 4 hard drives; so theoretical speed
-of the hard drives should be 24 gigabits/s.
-This should cover a 10 gigabit/s connection.
+to the hard drives should be 24 gigabits/s so they will not be a bottleneck.
+This should cover a 10 gigabit/s
+connection.
 ```